MarioStanke/git-workflows/README.md

   languages
 * master
 ```
 The * marks the current branch.
-One can change betwenn branches with `checkout`.
+One can change between branches with `checkout`.
 E.g.
 ```
 git checkout languages
 ```